 Teachers will be constantly monitoring and giving feedback to students, on a lesson by lesson basis.
-Students will have some form of formative assessment at the end of every module which will allow them to demonstrate their understanding.
-In addition to regular module assessments, students will complete three larger test based assessments during the year.
+Students will complete three test based cumulative assessments during the year.
 Assessment at Key Stage Four (GCSE) is now becoming more examination based as we move forward so we are now beginning to re-establish that with Key Stage Three students.

 How will the data from assessments be used by the school?

 Teachers will use the data from all assessments and their own personal knowledge of each student to inform what support needs to be put in place to ensure every student achieves their full potential.
 We also use this information to reward pupils for consistently high levels of effort and academic success.

 Where can I find extra support online to help improve my grade in this course?